Discovery Green: Planned events and uses

 Discovery Green offers a variety of programming throughout the year.
-All events at the park are free and open to the public, unless otherwise noted.
+Most events at the park are free and open to the public.
 Discovery Green presents Houston's performing, literary and visual art in its Art Series.
 Discovery Green's Entertainment Series offers movies, Extreme Wii competitions, and concerts by musicians that present a variety of Gulf Coast and Central Texas sounds.
 The Healthy Living in the Park series offers a weekly urban market and exercise classes such as Pilates, Yoga, Parkour and Zumba as well as a Hip2BFit exercise class just for kids.
 The Families & Children Series offers hands-on workshops and activities suitable for children and their parents.

 On weekends, families can visit the park, put their pets in one of two dog runs and watch their kids play on the playground while they discard their newspapers and cans into recycling bins.

-The park has additionally hosted major seasonal theme events, including outdoor exploration, kid-friendly entertainment, and charity donations.
+The park has hosted major seasonal events, including outdoor exploration, kid-friendly entertainment, and charity donations.